What is Depression?

 Reduce your intake of foods that can adversely affect your mood, such as caffeine, alcohol, trans fats, sugar and refined carbs.
 And increase mood-enhancing nutrients such as Omega-3 fatty acids.

-However, in most cases it is difficult to cure clinical depression by yourself.
-It is recommended that you seek help from professional clinicians.
+However, clinical depression is difficult to cure by yourself.
+We recommend that you seek help from professional clinicians.